Leading A Simple Life: 5 Steps to Aligning with Peace.

 Realize that steady, relaxed thinking cannot arise out of a life driven by constant urges, clutter, disorganization, and material excess.
 Simplicity is a way of living, solving and communicating that prioritizes Less over More, Presence over Pressure.

-And much like you, I often asked myself if this “Would ever end?”
+And like you, I often asked myself if this “Would ever end?”

 And it did.
 My life changed drastically when I slowed down.
 In this simplicity I woke up out of my unconscious sleep and became conscious.
 I started thinking differently, feeling differently, eating differently, dressing differently, and ultimately I became conscious of my busy unproductive daily patterns.
 I stopped pursuing fame, money, sex and power.